fraancosan/F5BE/docs/ENVIRONMENT.md

 - `DATABASE_DB`: This should be the name of the database you want to connect to.
 - `PORT_DB`: This is the port number on which your database server is running.
 The default for MySQL is `3306`, but it may vary based on your setup.

+- `DB_POOL_MAX`: This is the maximum number of connections allowed in the database connection pool.
+Adjust this based on your application's needs and database server capacity.
+- `DB_POOL_MIN`: This is the minimum number of connections to maintain in the database connection pool.
+- `DB_POOL_IDLE`: This is the maximum time, in milliseconds, that a connection can remain idle in the pool before being released.
+- `DB_POOL_ACQUIRE`: This is the maximum time, in milliseconds, that the pool will try to get a connection before throwing an error.

 ## Email

 - `NAME_EMAIL`: This should be the name you want to display in the "From" field of the email.
 It can be your name or the name of your application.